 On September 11, 2001, two American Airlines and two United Airlines domestic U.S. flights are hijacked by terrorists.
 After the collision of two planes against the World Trade Center and one against the Pentagon, the passengers and crew of United Flight 93 decide to struggle against the four terrorists to take back the control of the airplane.

 Claudio Carvalho, Rio de Janeiro, Brazil

 United 93 is cleared to depart from runway 4L at Newark.
-However, you can see the terminals out the right side of the aircraft, indicating that it is departing to the southwest, on runway 22R.
+However, the terminals are visible out the right side of the aircraft, indicating that it is departing on runway 22R.
 See more

 Ahmed Al Haznawi

 Ziad.
 It's time.

 The very last line of closing credits states that the movie was "not sponsored by, or in any way affiliated with, United Airlines."
 See more